 This policy note characterizes Canada’s current testing infrastructure and its limitations, which include that it hinders current and future patient access to the best available treatments.

-Ottawa, ON – Innovative Medicines Canada (IMC) welcomes the new leadership of the Patented Medicine Prices Review Board (PMPRB) with […]
+Ottawa, September 08, 2023 – Innovative Medicines Canada (IMC) welcomes the release of the Council of Canadian Academies’ (CCA) report […]

 Analysis & Reports